Gelatin: Early history of food applications

 The 10th-century Kitab al-Tabikh includes a recipe for a fish aspic, made by boiling fish heads.

 A recipe for jelled meat broth is found in Le Viandier, written in or around 1375.

 In 15th century Britain, cattle hooves were boiled to produce a gel.
 By the late 17th century, the French inventor Denis Papin had discovered another method of gelatin extraction via boiling of bones.
 An English patent for gelatin production was granted in 1754.
 In 1812, the chemist Jean-Pierre-Joseph d'Arcet further experimented with the use of hydrochloric acid to extract gelatin from bones, and later with steam extraction, which was much more efficient.
 The French government viewed gelatin as a potential source of cheap, accessible protein for the poor, particularly in Paris.

-Food applications in France and the United States during 19th century appear to have established the versatility of gelatin, including the origin of its popularity in the US as Jell-O. From the mid 1800s, Charles and Rose Knox of New York manufactured and marketed gelatin powder, diversifying the appeal and applications of gelatin.
+Food applications in France and the United States during the 19th century appear to have established the versatility of gelatin, including the origin of its popularity in the US as Jell-O. In the mid-19th century, the American industrialist and inventor, Peter Cooper, registered a patent for a gelatin dessert powder he called "Portable Gelatin", which only needed the addition of water.
+In the late 19th century, Charles and Rose Knox set up the Charles B. Knox Gelatin Company in New York, which promoted and popularized the use of gelatin.